 With time, your avocado tree will start to outgrow the pot you planted it in.
 When this happens, you will have to transplant it to a pot twice the size of the current one.

 Repot your tree in the spring every time you notice outgrow.
 Click here to know more about how to repot a plant!

 Your avocado plant might get infected with spider mites.
 These small pests are difficult to spot but if you see the leaves of your avocado tree get yellow and dark spots, then you have a mite problem.
 Another way to spot them is checking under the leaves.
 If they are spider web-like, then you have a spider mite infestation.
 Use a botanical insecticidal or insecticidal soap to get rid of this annoying spider mites.

 If you want your tree to produce fruit you will have to pollinate yourself, since indoor avocado trees grown from seeds won’t produce fruit unless you pollinate.
 There are two easy methods you can use.

 The first method is to use a paintbrush to brush pollen from the male stamen to the female stigma of the flowers.
 Do this with every flower to help with pollination.

 For the second method, you have to cut off one flower and rub the stigma around every flower into the female part or all the flowers.

 If your pollination methods worked out, your tree will start producing fruits.
-When this happens don’t pick the fruit right away.
-Wait 1-2 weeks.
+Once it bears fruit, wait about a week or two until you start picking the fruit.
 Before picking them and let them ripen at room temperature.

 Like this post?
 Pin, share and comment below 🙂